Penenden Heath, ca 1908

-In April 1803, Napoleon sold Louisiana to fund his imperial ambitions, so Britain declared war.
-‘Boney’ vowed to fly the Imperial Eagle over the Tower of London, and amassed an army of 100,000 at Boulogne.
+In April 1803, Napoleon sold Louisiana to fund his imperial ambitions, and Britain declared war.
+Vowing to fly his Imperial Eagle over the Tower of London, ‘Boney’ terrifyingly amassed an army of 100,000 at Boulogne.
 Wordsworth summed up British sentiment: “Vanguard of Liberty, ye men of Kent, Ye children of a Soil that doth advance Her haughty brow against the coast of France, Now is the time to prove your hardiment!
 To France be words of invitation sent!
 They from their fields can see the countenance Of your fierce war, may ken the glittering lance And hear you shouting forth your brave intent.
 Left single, in bold parley, ye, of yore, Did from the Norman win a gallant wreath; Confirmed the charters that were yours before;— No parleying now!
 In Britain is one breath; We all are with you now from shore to shore:— Ye men of Kent, ’tis victory or death!”
 Perhaps wisely, Napoleon called the invasion off.

 The wreck of the East Indiamen (1809)